dej0608/terranea/_pages/caius-deities.md

 ### Hedenar
 *Minor, neutral*

-Hedenar is a minor god of the forge, and is most commonly worshipped by blacksmiths, artificers, and other artisans in addition to the deities of the Circle.
+Hedenar is a minor god of the forge, and is most commonly worshipped by blacksmiths, artificers, and other artisans.

 ### Ifradi
 *Minor, evil*

 Ifradi is the primary goddess of the Underdark population, who were abandoned and cursed by the Circle.
 Ifradi is a relatively new goddess in the greater pantheon, having come to power in the millenia since the Invasion.
-The denizens of the underdark are reluctant to share their stories and views, but a common prayer uttered by the Drow losely translates to "May we be protected by her darkness such that we may endure the treachery of the light."
+The denizens of the underdark are reluctant to share their stories and views, but a common prayer uttered by the Drow loosely translates to "May we be protected by her darkness such that we may endure the treachery of the light."

 ### Lumos
 *Circle*